Getting Good Training - Techniques franchisors use to make sure you’re ready to operate your new business

 Great franchisors make certain that before the first customer comes through your door, not only are you prepared, but so are your manager, assistant managers and your entire staff.
 Equally important to the great franchisors is that as the system changes and new products and services are added, they make sure you and your team have the new skills required to be a success.

 Most franchisors today require that everyone involved in managing the business—the franchisee and his or her manager—attend and complete the initial training classes.
 The really good ones also invite you to bring additional staff to training so they’re also prepared.
-Better still, if you own multiple locations, the franchisor has a training program for all your general managers and other support personnel.
-If you think about it, when the franchisor provides training to your entire staff, they reduce their costs for providing support services later on because your staff, once trained, has less need to continually ask questions that were covered during the initial training.
+Better still, the franchisor provides you with materials so that you can conduct a training program for your support personnel and, if you own multiple locations, your unit managers.

 Your initial training program should be geared to teaching you more than simply how to prepare products or deliver services.
 Expect to cover: